GeorgiKostadinovPro/audit-portfolio/README.md

 ## About me
-<p>I am a passionate smart contract security researcher, Rektoff Cohort 3 intern and CS undergraduate who is committed to mastering the art of blockchain security for delivering top-tier audits and enhancing the security of DeFi protocols.</p>
+<p>I am a passionate smart contract security researcher with over a year of experience, Rektoff Cohort 3 intern and CS undergraduate who is committed to mastering the art of blockchain security for delivering top-tier audits and enhancing the security of DeFi protocols.</p>

+<p>I actively compete on leading audit platforms like Sherlock and HackenProof, with proven success both solo and as a part of a team.</p>

 ## Contacts
 <a href="https://x.com/0xgo4ko"><strong>Twitter</strong></a>